HALL MCCANN, LCSW

 My training, as well as personal and professional experience, has led me to develop a therapeutic approach that is genuine, non-judgmental, flexible, and personalized.
 My style is supportive and direct, and infused with humor and personality.
 I don’t give advice, I support you in uncovering and clarifying your own strengths, intuition, and inner knowledge about who you are and what you really want.

-I work primarily with adolescents and adults around life transitions and identity issues, which manifest in various ways.
+I work with adolescents and adults around life transitions and identity issues, which manifest in various ways.
 I work with adults around changes in relationships, careers, lifestyles, and other aspects of the human experience.
 I also work with parents and children, together or separately, around shifting family dynamics that often occur when teens start middle school, high school, or college, and experience the challenges of individuation.
 I support teens in managing academic anxiety, and navigating identity development as well as healthy, positive peer and early romantic relationships.

 Parent-Child Dyadic Psychotherapy

 I don't currently accept insurance, but will gladly provide you with documentation to submit to your insurance company for out of network reimbursement.

 I reserve a certain number of sliding scale slots, so don't let financial hardship prevent you from reaching out.

 Finding a therapist can be a daunting process, and it's important to find someone who feels like the right fit.
 Get in touch to schedule a free phone consultation and see if we'd be a good match.